-In the calculation referred to in Article 77c(1)(a) of Directive 2009/138/EC insurance and reinsurance undertakings shall only consider the assigned assets whose de-risked cash-flows are required to replicate the cash-flows of the portfolio of insurance and reinsurance obligations, excluding any assets in excess of that.
-For the purpose of this Article, a 'de-risked cash-flow' of an asset means the expected cash-flow of the asset where the expected default of the asset is taken into account in accordance with a probability of default that corresponds to the fundamental spread and a loss-given-default that is consistent with the assumption set out in Article 42quater(1).
+1. In the calculation referred to in Article 77c(1)(a) of Directive 2009/138/EC insurance and reinsurance undertakings shall only consider the assigned assets whose expected cash-flows are required to replicate the cash-flows of the portfolio of insurance and reinsurance obligations, excluding any assets in excess of that.
+The 'expected cash-flow' of an asset means the cash-flow of the asset adjusted to allow for the probability of default of the asset that corresponds to the element of the fundamental spread set out in Article 77c(2)(a)(i) of Directive 2009/138/EC or, where no reliable credit spread can be derived from the default statistics, the portion of the long term average of the spread over the risk-free interest rate set out in points (b) and (c) of Article 77c(2) of Directive 2009/138/EC.

+2. The deduction of the fundamental spread, referred to in Article 77c(1)(b), from the result of the calculation set out in Article 77c(1)(a), shall include only the portion of the fundamental spread that has not already been allowed for by adjusting the cash-flows of the assigned portfolio of assets, as set out in paragraph 1.